Jusuf Prazina: Early life in Sarajevo

-Prazina had two siblings: sister Vasvija and brother Mustafa.
+Prazina was one of five siblings: two of them are, sister Vasvija and brother Mustafa.
 Growing up, he was known to his educators as a troublemaker and problematic student, spending time in a number of correctional facilities.
 It was also around this time that he became involved with a local gang on his home street of Sutjeska.
 As a teenager, he enrolled in a streamlined secondary school focusing on commerce, which perhaps contributed to his eventual involvement in racketeering.
 His early transgressions were limited to bullying and street brawls.

 Shortly before the war, Prazina established and registered a debt collection business.
 His preferred methods, however, were mostly illegal.
 Prazina was known to first demand some form of authorization, then threaten a debtor and, if still receiving a negative response, use various forms of violence to force payment.
 In all this, Prazina developed a sophisticated network of around 300 armed "collectors" under his control.

 He wielded great power through this enterprise: in early 1992, after being shot during a pit bull fight, doctors at Koševo hospital were hesitant to perform the necessary operation due to the great risk involved.
-In response, Prazina's small army besieged the hospital and forced the surgeons to attempt the job.
-Although a bullet remained (causing him to have a limp and reduced range of motion on his left hand for the rest of his life), Prazina ultimately survived and continued his activities.
+In response, Prazina's small army besieged the hospital and forced the surgeons to perform the surgery.
+Although a bullet remained (causing him to have a limp and reduced range of motion in his left hand for the rest of his life), Prazina ultimately survived and continued his activities.
 By the time the Yugoslav Wars were underway, Prazina had been arrested and jailed five times, and was a well-known figure in Sarajevo's underworld.